 I was fresh out of college and finally had a paycheck of my own, I was ready for some adventures!
 But that paycheck was small and traveling on a tight budget requires some creativity.
 A lot of budget travel advice recommends intimidating or confusing hoops to jump through with flight bookings or credit card points I didn’t qualify for.
 Traveling that way felt unattainable, so I did it my way.
 Here are some attainable ways I’ve learned to travel the world on a budget and satisfy that travel bug without draining my bank account.
 No points scrounging or seedy airlines in this post!

-1. Stay In A Hostel
+1. Stay In A Hostel or a Cheap Hotel

-2. Go On A Cruise
+2. Travel Cheaply On A Cruise

 Carnival Cruise Lines offers the Early Saver Price Protection, which guarantees the lowest price (as advertised on Carnival) if booked 91+ days in advance.
 It’s simple: if the price of the cruise drops below what you paid, you’ll fill out a form and they will either reduce your fare or give you onboard credit.
 To have your fare reduced instead of getting onboard credit, I recommend paying the deposit and waiting to pay the remaining balance until the last minute.

-3. Cook Or Bring Your Own Food
+3. Cook or Bring Your Own Food

 Everything about camping is budget-friendly.
 Camping comes with a low-cost “room with a view”, cooking, a BYOB policy, free activities, and no pet fees.
 Not to mention time in nature and time away from electronics is great for your health.